CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 #### answers to key questions

-1.
+1. User interactions (drugs entered, toggled), user shares, system response time and error rate.
-2.
+2. There was not enough time or traffic to gather sufficient data to assess this.
-3.
+3. AWS CloudWatch, Runscope, Jenkins.
-4.
+4. For 99% of requests, page load requests should respond within 1 second, AHRQ API response should be within 2 seconds, and FDA API response within 4 seconds.
-5.
+5. There was not enough time or traffic to gather sufficient data to assess this.
-6.
+6. There was not enough time or traffic to gather sufficient data to assess this.
-7.
+7. Given rapid prototype "beta" production, we would aim for 98% uptime for the initial launch, moving upwards as user base grows and platform stabilizes.
-8.
+8. There was not enough time or traffic to gather sufficient data to assess this.
-9.
+9. Email and text.
-10.
+10. We coordinate this on Slack, assigning an owner for each incident, working closely on triage and remediation.
+All incidents are considered using a root cause analysis, and discussed with the entire development and operations team based on those findings to improve process and tools as needed.
-11. We are adding Google Analytics to the site so that we can gain better insight into usage and behavior.
+11. We are using Google Analytics on the site so that we can gain better insight into usage and behavior.
 We are also planning on basic usability testing using a remote testing tool after the release of the MVP.
 12. Our MVP is rapidly evolving and we are not ready for A/B testing at this time.
 13. We have interviewed users consistently throughout our development process in order to garner their feedback on the product.
 And we have included a way for users to submit suggestions, issues and ideas from the site.
 Future plans include surveys.